 When the three arrows surround a number, that indicates the material is a type of plastic resin that can be recycled.
-But plastic recycling is a little tricky, since there are seven different kinds of recyclable plastics that carry this symbol (polyethylene terephthalate, polystyrene, low density polyethylene, etc.), and each can be reused in some way.
-Not all recycling programs will accept all types of plastic, however, so check with your local program before tossing any plastics into a... recycling bin.
+But plastic recycling is a little tricky since seven different kinds of recyclable plastics carry this symbol (polyethylene terephthalate, polystyrene, low-density polyethylene, etc.), and each can be reused in some way.
+Not all recycling programs will accept all types of plastic, however, so check with your local program before tossing any plastics into a recycling bin.

 03 of 07

 There are a handful of symbols for aluminum recycling and recycled aluminum; in addition to the symbol shown here, there's also a configuration of two curved arrows surrounding the letters "alu."
 Aluminum recycling is one of the environmental movement's great success stories—in many places, over 95 percent of all aluminum is recycled.

 A circle around three arrows means the product is made of recycled material; it's usually found on paper and cardboard.
 How much recycled material the product contains is sometimes indicated by a percentage inside the arrows.
 In other cases, black arrows on a white background indicate that the product is made of a combination of new and recycled content, and white on black means it's 100 percent recycled.